Thomas Welch (American football): Professional career

-First stint with Patriots
+New England Patriots (first stint)

-Welch was drafted by the New England Patriots in the seventh round (208th overall) of the 2010 NFL Draft.
+Welch was drafted by the New England Patriots in the seventh round (208th overall) of the 2010 NFL draft.
 He signed a four-year contract on June 4.
 He was waived during final cuts on September 4, 2010.

-Welch was offered a chance to be on the Patriot's Practice Squad, but he politely declined.
-He later accepted the Vikings Practice squad offer and eventually was activated to the 53 man roster.
-He was on the 53 man roster for the final four weeks of the season once Steve Hutchinson was placed on IR.

 Minnesota Vikings

-The Minnesota Vikings signed Welch to their practice squad on September 6, 2010.

-Second stint with Patriots
+Welch was offered a chance to be on the Patriots' practice squad, but later joined the Minnesota Vikings' practice squad on September 6, 2010.
+He was later activated to the 53-man roster for the final four weeks of the season, once Steve Hutchinson was placed on IR.

+New England Patriots (second stint)

-The New England Patriots signed Welch to their practice squad on September 5, 2011.
+The Patriots signed Welch to their practice squad on September 5, 2011.
 He was signed to the active roster on September 12, 2011.
 He was released on September 14, 2011.
 Welch was added back to the practice squad on September 15.

 St. Louis Rams

 After being added to the Buffalo Bills' practice squad in November, the St. Louis Rams signed him on November 22, 2011.
 He was waived on May 3, 2012.